Dot-decimal notation

-A common use of dot-decimal notation is in information technology where it is a method of writing numbers in octet-grouped base-10 (decimal) numbers.
-In computer networking, Internet Protocol Version 4 (IPv4) addresses are commonly written using the quad-dotted notation of four decimal integers, ranging from 0 to 255 each.
+A common use of dot-decimal notation is in information technology, where it is a method of writing numbers in octet-grouped base-ten (decimal) numbers.
+In computer networking, Internet Protocol Version 4 (IPv4) addresses are commonly written using the dotted-quad notation of four decimal integers, ranging from 0 to 255 each.

 IPv4 address

-In computer networking, the notation is associated with the specific use of quad-dotted notation to represent IPv4 addresses and used as a synonym for dotted-quad notation.
-Dot-decimal notation is a presentation format for numerical data expressed as a string of decimal numbers each separated by a full stop.
-For example, the hexadecimal number 0xFF000000 may be expressed in dot-decimal notation as 255.0.0.0.
+Dot-decimal notation is common in the form of dotted-quad notation to represent IPv4 addresses.
+Dot-decimal notation is a presentation format for numerical data expressed as a string of decimal numbers, each separated by a full stop and represented without any extra leading zeros.
+For example, the hexadecimal number 0xFF000001 may be expressed in dot-decimal notation as 255.0.0.1.

 An IPv4 address has 32 bits.
-For purposes of representation, the bits may be divided into four octets written in decimal numbers, ranging from 0 to 255, concatenated as a character string with full stop delimiters between each number.
-This octet-grouped dotted-decimal format may more specifically be called "dotted octet" format, or a "dotted quad address".
+For purposes of representation, the bits may be divided into four octets written in decimal numbers, ranging from 0 to 255, concatenated as a character string with full stop delimiters between each pair of numbers.
+This octet-grouped dotted-decimal format may more specifically be called dotted octet format, and an address so noted a dotted-quad address.

 For example, the address of the loopback interface, usually assigned the host name localhost, is 127.0.0.1.
-It consists of the four octets, written in binary notation: 01111111, 00000000, 00000000, and 00000001.
+It consists of the four octets (written in binary notation) 01111111, 00000000, 00000000, and 00000001.
 The 32-bit number is represented in hexadecimal notation as 0x7F000001.

 No formal specification of this textual IP address representation exists.
 The first mention of this format in RFC documents was in RFC 780 for the Mail Transfer Protocol published May 1981, in which the IP address was supposed to be enclosed in brackets or represented as a 32-bit decimal integer prefixed by a pound sign.
 A table in RFC 790 (Assigned Numbers) used the dotted decimal format, zero-padding each number to three digits.
-RFC 1123 (Requirements for Internet Hosts – Application and Support) of October 1989 mentions a requirement for host software to accept “IP address in dotted-decimal ("#.#.#.#") form”, although it notes “[t]his last requirement is not intended to specify the complete syntactic form for entering a dotted-decimal host number”.
+RFC 1123 (Requirements for Internet Hosts – Application and Support) of October 1989 mentions a requirement for host software to accept "IP address in dotted-decimal [...] form", although it notes "[t]his last requirement is not intended to specify the complete syntactic form for entering a dotted-decimal host number".
 An IETF draft intended to define textual representation of IP addresses expired without further activity.